CEJ2-Robotics/JO1_EMBEDDED/README.md

 ## Product Description

 Farmers face several challenges, including labor shortages, the need for precision in planting and harvesting, and time-consuming manual operations.
 Traditional tractors require constant monitoring and human input, increasing operational costs and the likelihood of errors in large-scale farming.
 There is a growing demand for autonomous systems that can handle repetitive tasks with accuracy and reliability.
-The proposed solution consists of a tractor prototype that features autonomous navigation via waypoints powered by technologies such as wireless communication, camera-based positioning and angle detection, inertial measurement generations and encoder distance calculations.
+The proposed solution consists of a tractor prototype that features navigation via waypoints powered by technologies such as wireless communication, camera-based positioning and angle detection, inertial measurement generations and encoder distance calculations.

 ## System Architecture